jdfr228/PS1-Disc-Based-Game-ID/README.md

 | SCPH-102B (PAL) | 5BF8420B |

 ## How to insert patched BIOS .bin into flasher CD
-1) Download the latest release of [mkpsxiso](https://github.com/Lameguy64/mkpsxiso) and the latest modified flashing program from this repo.
+1) Download the latest release of [mkpsxiso](https://github.com/Lameguy64/mkpsxiso) and the latest modified flashing program from this repo's releases page.

 2) Move your .bin and .cue files for the flashing program to your extracted mkpsxiso bin directory.